ehForwarderBot/efb-telegram-master/readme_translations/id_ID.rst

 """""""""""""""""""""""""""""""

 ETM provides a mechanism that allow you to keep sending messages to the same recipient without quoting every single time.
+ETM will store the remote chat you sent a message to in every Telegram chat (i.e. a Telegram group or the bot), which is known as the “last known recipient” of the Telegram chat.

 In case where recipient is not indicated for a message, ETM will try to deliver it to the “last known recipient” in the Telegram chat only